 Get Physical

-In the wonderful world of gardening and glamour, you sometimes just have to get stuck in.
-While removing slugs isn’t the most dazzling of jobs in the garden, it’s got to be done right?
+In the wonderful world of gardening and glamour, you have to get stuck in.
+While removing slugs isn’t the most dazzling of jobs in the garden, there are occasions when it has to be done.

 Encourage Wildlife